intruderlabs/cvex/Carestream/session-token-in-url/README.md

 ### Vulnerability Description:
 3 vulnerabilities were found:
 - Session token being sent using the GET method
-- Due to the session token being in the URL, it is possible to hijack the user's session
+- Session hijacking; if an attacker gains access to the URL containing the session token, they will be able to impersonate the user's account, as there are no protections against session hijacking.
 - Weak logout system; even after logging out, the session token remains valid

 ### Vulnerability Type: